Bank-level security procedures

 The platform uses two-factor authentication (2FA), which requires a combination of two types of identification — something you know (like a password) and something you have (like a physical token).
 The 2FA method can be either SMS or email based.

 You get a unique password when you log in to the platform for the first time.
 You will then use this password for all subsequent logins until it's changed by an administrator if necessary.

 We only store what's required for the performance of our services.
 We don't collect any unnecessary personal information about users.
 And we also ensure that any personal information we collect is relevant to our business purposes and necessary for providing outstanding customer service.

 Security controls that protect your data

-We routinely update measures to protect your information from unauthorized access, loss, or misuse, including:
+We routinely update measures to protect your information from unauthorised access, loss, or misuse, including:

-We have physical security measures to protect against unauthorized access, and only authorized personnel may access data on our servers and systems.
+We have physical security measures to protect against unauthorised access, and only authorised personnel may access data on our servers and systems.

 We have also taken extensive precautions to protect all fintech data stored within our applications by deploying robust application security controls such as encryption, hashing, password policies, and monitoring tools that allow us to track sensitive events such as suspicious account logins that occur outside regular business hours.

 Ever since Regulation (EU) 2016/679 (“the GDPR”) and its Post-Brexit UK equivalent (the “UK-GDPR”) came into force, these regulations have introduced some specific requirements for businesses which process personal data.
 Amongst other things, businesses are required to implement appropriate technical and organisational measures to safeguard the personal data they process against unauthorised access or otherwise, known as a “personal data breach”.